 By disabling Google Font reference completely, we will make sure that no third party plugin, theme or WordPress itself is making any calls to fonts.googleapis.com.

-After you install and activate this plugin, check an URL of your site using Pingdom or GT Metrix again.
+After you install and activate this plugin, check one of your site’s pages using Pingdom or GT Metrix once again.
 Now there should be no reference to Google Fonts.

 Many themes and plugins include a reference to Google Fonts.
 They usually include an option to disable Google Fonts library, too.